Small but Significant Heritage Items

 old Turnpike boundary stone

-old Mansion House gateway
+old Mansion House wall and gateway

 The late 18th century Mansion House was at various times a private home, a girls' school, and finally the Working Men's Club.
 The building was demolished in the 1980s to make way for the A38 Saltash bypass, but part of the garden wall and its granite gateway still survive. – Location